CodeEagle/CodableStoreKit/README.md

 }
 ```

+### Manager

+TODO: Add Text

 ### Access-Control

-In default a `CodableStore` enables you to access all functions to save, delete, read and observe CodableStoreables.
+A `CodableStore` enables you to access all functions to save, delete, read and observe CodableStoreables.
 If you wish to use a `CodableStore` in delete-only or read-only mode you can make use of the `AccessControl` properties.

 ```swift
 let codableStore = CodableStore<User>()